-- 1. The unduplicated number of bachelor's recipients in the cohort found enrolled or employed in specific fiscal quarter one year after graduation with at least \$25,000 or \$30,000 in wages plus - 2.
+- 1. The unduplicated number of bachelor's recipients in the cohort found enrolled or employed in specific fiscal quarter one year after graduation with at least \$40,000 in wages plus - 2.
 The number of ROTC in the military plus - 3.
 The number of active duty service members in the cohort plus - 4.
-The number of OPM records last reported for each institution plus - 5.
 The number of bachelor's recipients in the cohort with overseas scholarships (NCF only)